theRealAph/ScopeLocals/README.md

 Dynamic scoping enables context to flow through the program from caller to callee, to their callee, and so on.
 They are a way to have invisible parameters passed through every method invocation.
-These parameters are then usable in the dynamic scope of, say, request handlers.
+These parameters are then usable in the extent of, say, request handlers.

 Virtual threads - server code.
 They are small, shallow, and short